 For example, if you’ve perfected the Flying Pigeon, Firefly, or Peacock on land, maybe you should give SUP yoga a try.

 It’s like cheesecake ice cream, and who doesn’t love that?!

 9. Dinner will taste even better after your SUP workout.

-Voilà!
-So there you have it – nine reasons why you really should SUP Lake Neuchatel.
+So there you have it.
+Nine reasons why you really should SUP Lake Neuchatel.

-- Paddleboards are available for rent by the hour at the beach, La Nouvelle Plage, in Estavayer-le-Lac.
-Expect to pay around 20 chf per hour, per board.
-Contact them directly for hours of operation as services are limited in the off-season.
+Paddleboards are available for rent on the beach at La Nouvelle Plage in Estavayer-le-Lac on the shores of Lake Neuchatel.
+Expect to pay around 20 CHF per hour, per board.

 Visit the Alphasurf page directly for current rates, opening hours, etc. They offer dorm-style lodging and other water sports.
 Inquire directly with them for info about guided tours in the nearby wetlands and other activities in the region.